zero-abd/Landsat-Lens/README.md

 - **USGS M2M API**: Used for fetching Landsat satellite imagery based on user input.
 - **NASA Celestrak**: Provides the Two-Line Element (TLE) data for tracking satellites.
 - **Landsat Track Metadata API**: For fetching metadata on satellite paths.
+(This authorization will expire soon.
+Use this: https://urs.earthdata.nasa.gov to generate a token to use this software)
 - **Firebase**: Used for user authentication and email reminders.